goodfellovv/SOLID/README.md

 > - High-level modules should not import anything from low-level modules.
 Both should depend on abstractions (e.g., interfaces).
 > - Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions

-Need more deep personal explanation or you consider that I am wrong? - Text me under this project or [Skype](https://join.skype.com/invite/kmRiJ31tfhkO "Skype")
+Need more deep personal explanation or you consider that I am wrong? - Text me under this project